websmx/wp-childtheme/README.md

 ### Exporting Customizer Settings
 1. Install the **Customizer Export/Import** plugin. **Activate** it.
+2. Make sure the parent theme is active, NOT the new child theme.
-2. Navigate to Appearance > Customize and open the Customizer.
+3. Navigate to Appearance > Customize and open the Customizer.
+(The Customizer settings would apply to the current active theme... the parent theme now.
-3. In the Customizer, click on **Export/Import** at the bottom of the left side options, under Additional CSS.
+4. In the Customizer, click on **Export/Import** at the bottom of the left side options, under Additional CSS.
-4. Click the **Export** button.
+5. Click the **Export** button.
 This will download a .dat file to your computer

 ### Importing Customizer Settings
 1. Navigate to Appearance > Themes and activate the child theme
 2. Navigate to Appearance > Customize and open the Customizer.
 3. In the Customizer, click on **Export/Import** at the bottom of the left side options, under Additional CSS.
 4. Click the **Choose File** button, select the .dat file you downloaded and then click **Import**.
 5. You should be good to go!
+You have migrated the parent theme settings into the child theme.

 *Please comment if there are any directions that don't make sense or are incorrect.*